Dzidek01/BGD_3/README.md

 Follow these steps to replicate the isolated containerized environment and run the pipeline locally.

 **1. Prerequisites**

-Docker Desktop installed and running.
+- Docker Desktop installed and running.

-The raw data file (2019-Nov.csv) placed inside the ./data directory.
+- The raw data file (2019-Nov.csv) placed inside the ./data directory.

 **2. Start the Infrastructure**
 Spin up the entire stack (PostgreSQL, Kafka, Spark, and custom Airflow image).
 The --build flag is required to build the custom Airflow image containing necessary dependencies.

-docker-compose up -d --build
+_docker-compose up -d --build_

-**3. Start PySpark Streaming**
-To consume data from Kafka, the Spark session must be actively listening.
-Open a new terminal, enter the Spark worker container, and execute the streaming script:

-docker exec -it spark_worker bash python /opt/airflow/project/ingestion/spark_load.py

-**4. Access Airflow & Retrieve Password**
+**3. Access Airflow & Retrieve Password**
 During the first startup, Airflow generates a secure standalone admin password.
 Retrieve it by opening a new terminal tab and running:

-docker exec airflow_standalone cat /opt/airflow/standalone_admin_password.txt
+_docker exec airflow_standalone cat /opt/airflow/standalone_admin_password.txt_

 Log in to the Airflow UI: